KEY ISSUES

 Board Declared Unfit

-Responsible Persons of a registered charity and the Approved Authority must be fit and proper persons.
+Legislation requires Responsible Persons of an ACNC registered charity and an Approved Authority of a non-government school to be fit and proper persons.

-A decision by the Federal Minister found the BCEL Board not to be fit and proper and imposed conditions
+A 2021 decision by the Federal Education Minister found the BCEL Board not to be fit and proper to be the Approved Authority of BCC and consequently imposed 64 conditions requiring changes to BCEL's governance and financial management.

 Enrolment Agreements